Inbox Anxiety – Seven Rules to Claim Your Confidence Back

 Being Responsive versus Productive

 Another issue is that I would like to be responsive.
 It’s one of my trademarks.
 And there are certain limitations between being responsive and being productive.
-However, in order to be able to do “deep work” and to focus on quality time online with my clients I sometimes have to wait for a response until my work day is over or until I get a break.
+However, to be able to do “deep work” and focus on quality time online with my clients, I sometimes have to wait for a response until the end of my workday or until I get a break.
 This might be only an issue when you are a small company and nobody else can cover for you.
-Most companies now don’t expect a response on weekends and responding within 24 hours still seems to be acceptable.
+Most companies no longer expect a response on weekends, and responding within 24 hours still seems acceptable.

 Underlying Relationship and Trust Issues

-The third theme I notice has to do with email anxiety when you receive emails from certain persons.
+The third theme I notice has to do with email anxiety when you receive emails from certain people.
 I assume that there is an underlying relationship or trust issue with this person.
-Maybe this person has treated you unfairly in the past or they have turned around something you wrote in an unacceptable way.
-Maybe they belittle you in their emails with their manager in cc or they criticize you publicly.
-A good manager would give their feedback in more appropriate ways than emails but we know that there are a number of mediocre managers out there as well.
+Maybe this person has mistreated you in the past, or they have turned around something you wrote unacceptably.
+Perhaps they belittle you in their emails to their manager, copying you, or they criticize you publicly.
+A good manager would provide their feedback in more appropriate ways than emails, but we also know that there are several mediocre managers out there.

 What is Inbox Anxiety and Where Does it Come from?